You’ve spent weeks perfecting the landing page, writing your bio, and other content.

 3. Have a Lawyer Draft It For You

 In most cases, you’ll want to have a contract lawyer create or at least review your Terms of Conditions to make sure they meet the specific needs of your business, as well as what you intend your website visitors to do with the site.

 In my opinion, small businesses should think about getting an attorney if they are involved in e-commerce (for example, if you sell a product or service on your website); or if your website gathers website user’s personal data; or if your website is talking to an audience under 13.

 So in summary, while a Terms and Condition Agreement is not legally necessary unless you’re collecting user data, it is wise to have a Terms and Conditions statement for your website.

-However, if you do decide to use a terms and condition generator or if you do use my sample, I would highly recommend contacting a business lawyer to review it before you post it on your website.
+However, if you do decide to use terms and condition generator or if you do use my sample, I would highly recommend contacting a business lawyer to review it before you post it on your website.

 As website users become increasingly aware of the importance of protecting their personal information online, the need for websites to include comprehensive privacy policies is more important than ever.

 Personal information can be anything that can be used to identify an individual and can include the name, address, date of birth, marital status, contact information financial records, credit information, and medical history.

-It also include a website’s policy on how it collects, stores, and releases personal information it collects.
+It also includes a website’s policy on how it collects, stores, and releases the personal information it collects.
 It informs the client what specific information is collected, and whether it is kept confidential, shared with other websites, or sold to other firms or companies.

 These are 3 reasons…

-1. For most countries, including United States, it’s required by law!
+1. For most countries, including the United States, it’s required by law!

 2. One of the biggest concerns among visitors to web sites is how their personal information is going to be used.